sthawtin/contactsApp/README.md

 npm install
 ```

-In the app.js file replace 'YOUR_URL' with the location and details of your running MongoDB instance:
+In the app.js file replace 'YOUR_URL' with the location and details of your running MongoDB instance.
 The resulting address will be set as 'mongodb://YOUR_URL/cadb'

 ```bash